As With Jack has been live for 6+ months, this is a question I’ve been exploring.

 But maybe I wouldn’t think Jack has been validated if I had 3 kids to feed.

-Maybe I wouldn’t think Jack has been validated if I’d left a job with a £60K salary to pursue it.
+Maybe I wouldn’t think Jack has been validated if I’d left a job with a £60K salary.

 Playing The Long Game